What is bankruptcy?

 I need to file for Chapter 7 Bankruptcy.
 Do you have tips?

 File only if you really need to.
-You can only file for Chapter 7 once every eight years.
+You can only file for Chapter 7 once every 8 years.

 If you file for Chapter 7, you should list all your debts in the bankruptcy petition.
 Generally, you cannot discharge debts not listed.

-Before filing, get a copy of your free credit report from all three credit-reporting agencies.
-The reports may list different debts so you want to request your report from all three agencies.
+Before filing, get a copy of your free credit report from all 3 credit-reporting agencies.
+The reports may list different debts so you want to get your report from all 3 agencies.
+Read Coronavirus (COVID-19): You can get a free credit report every week until April 2022.

 After you discharge your debts in a bankruptcy, check your credit report.
-All the discharged debts should show a zero balance.
-If they do not, you want to immediately speak to the attorney who helped you file the bankruptcy.
+All the discharged debts should show a zero (0) balance.
+If they do not, then immediately speak to the lawyer who helped you file the bankruptcy.

 What are the downsides of chapter 7?

-It will be on your credit report for ten years.
+It will be on your credit report for 10 years.

 You will lose the credit cards you currently have.